Here's what's open and closed on Presidents Day 2023

 Retail

-Most stores and restaurants will be open Monday, but double check with local businesses.
-Big Box stors such as Walmart, Target, and Costco will be open, as will most supermarkets.
+Most stores and restaurants will be open Monday, but double-check with local businesses.
+Big Box stores such as Walmart, Target, and Costco will be open, as will most supermarkets.

 for more features.